fashion-ai-dev/docs/docs/user-guide/taxonomies.md

 - 💰 **Sales Support** - Arguments and benefits for sales
 - 🔍 **SEO Content** - Content optimized for search engines

-💡 **Important:** When you add a property of these types, it's automatically copied to all existing categories.
+💡 **Important:** When you edit a property of these types, it's automatically copied to all existing categories.

 ## 🔢 Versioning System